lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-10-15-Proofs-trivial.md

 I know how it feels to be told that a problem I cannot solve is trivial.
 Nevertheless, the claim of this post is on the one hand obvious and on the other hand profound.
 It suggests new ways of thinking about proof assistants and program verification.
 But first, I had better prove my point.
-This step will be trivial.

 ### Discrete mathematics